 A resident of Texas may apply for admission and enroll as a student under the Academic Fresh Start program pursuant to the admissions procedures.

 If an applicant elects to seek admission under the Academic Fresh Start program, the College District, in considering an applicant for admission, shall not consider academic course credits or grades earned by the applicant 10 or more years prior to the starting date of the semester in which the applicant seeks to enroll.
-The College District shall disregard all course credits or grades earned during the 10 years prior to the student’s enrollment and may not award any credit for those courses.
+The College District shall disregard those credits and grades and shall not award credit for those courses.
 [See EGA]